Ian-VA/capybara-lang/README.md

 ### Where do I get Capybara?

-:warning: Capybara is currently too early in its development for it to be viable in a production setting.
-Capybara should only be meant for hobbyist use until it has been decreed stable enough to warrant otherwise. :warning:

 Currently, Capybara can't be built using cmake.
 Cloning this repository is a viable way to experiment with the early version of Capybara.

-### How do I contribute?

-We need testers!
-Please make an Issue if you come across an error or a PR if you know how to fix it.
-Capybara is still in early development.

 ### How do I use capybara?